Aron-S-G-H/GUI-Insta-Downloader/README.md

 ## Features
 - Download Profile Picture
-- Download Image Using the URL
+- Download Image Using URL
-- Download Video Using the URL
+- Download Video Using URL
 - Ability to Specify where to Save Images and Videos
 - No need to Log in to your Account